Beware the Cult-Like Control and Abuse of Jehovah’s Witnesses

 e.
 Control through cell phone with texting, calls, internet tracking

-As mentioned above, former members are also to be strictly avoided by active Jehovah’s Witnesses, even family.
-When associating with family who were once JWs, biblical discussions are strictly off-limits.
+Former members are also to be strictly avoided by active Jehovah’s Witnesses, even family.
+When associating with family who were once JWs, biblical discussions are off-limits.

 3. Compartmentalize information into Outsider vs. Insider doctrines